chinchalinchin/scrilla/README.md

 ## Programmatic

-TODO: auto-generate this section with sphinx and docstrings
+TODO: auto-generate this section with pdoc3 and docstrings

 # Notes